 - Easy to Repair: Yes, solid surface will scratch if you cut on it.
 But with an orbital sander and fine grain sandpaper, even the homeowner can sand down scratches.

 - Weak (Impact, Scratches): Homeowners who have solid surface countertops should be extra careful to use cutting boards, as solid surface is relatively soft and can be scratched by knives and sharp utensils.

 - Heat Deformation: Solid surface can hold up against boiling water's temperature of 212 F. But some solid surfaces will begin to deform at temperatures not much higher than that (250 F).
-This means that hot, dry pans (such as a frying pan), which are typically hotter than hot, wet pans (such as a pot of pasta in boiling water) should not be placed on a solid surface counter.
+This means that hot, dry pans (such as a frying pan, which is typically hotter than hot) and wet pans (such as a pot of pasta with boiling water) should not be placed on a solid surface counter.